 Obviously frying any food isn’t as healthy as baking or most other cooking methods.
 This is true for your dog’s health as well.
 The possibilities are endless with zucchini, but we favor keeping it simple.

-Certain people foods, served along side zucchini, aren’t be good for dogs.
+Certain people foods, served along side zucchini, aren’t good for dogs.
 Onions are an example of this.
 Others, like eggplant, are fine.

 Zucchini Bread & Muffins